RosterElf Logo

 A workplace procedure is a step-by-step document that explains exactly how to complete a specific task or process.
 While workplace policies tell employees what to do and why, procedures tell them how to do it.

 Good procedures eliminate guesswork.
 They ensure tasks are completed consistently regardless of who performs them, reduce training time for new staff, and provide a reference when things go wrong.
-They are especially valuable for compliance-critical processes where mistakes can have serious consequences.
+They are especially valuable for compliance-critical processes where mistakes can have serious consequences — for example, cash handling, incident reporting, or food safety.

 EXAMPLE